handpoint/doc/restapi/restendpoints.md

 `Transactions`

-POST endpoint used to execute a financial operation.
+POST endpoint used to send a financial operation to the payment terminal.
 The transaction type to be executed (sale, refund etc.) is defined in the `operation` field of the request body.

 **Parameters**